Ultimate Guide To Backpacking Across Southeast Asia

 You also will be able to find more western food here than you will in other parts of the city.
 Some people may only want to eat the local food throughout their trip, others will sample that and end up going back to what they know they enjoy.

 In this area you will find hotels and hostels that can have a wide range of prices.
 You probably should try to rent a hotel here online for the first night and then head out on foot when you arrive and see what else is available.

 In some cities you can get great budget rates online that are far better than the walk in rate.
 In others it might actually be a bit cheaper to book in person.

 Find a place you like, ask their rates, then double check to see if it is cheaper to book online or not.
-Hotels are another great way to save money, a $50 hotel in Southeast Asia is only going to be marginally nicer than a $20 a night one.
+Hotels are another great way to save money when backpacking, a $50 hotel in Southeast Asia is only going to be marginally nicer than a $20 a night one.